 Low Sperm Count

 A low sperm count, also known as oligospermia, can significantly impact a man’s fertility and his ability to conceive a child with his partner.
-Sperm count refers to the number of sperm in a semen sample, and a low count can make it more difficult for sperm to reach and fertilize an egg.
+Sperm count refers to the number of sperm present in a semen sample, and a low count can make it more difficult for sperm to reach and fertilize an egg.

 There are various factors that can contribute to a low sperm count, including hormonal imbalances, genetic factors, testicular injury or infection, and lifestyle choices such as smoking, excessive alcohol consumption, and drug use.
 It is important for men with a low sperm count to understand the potential treatments available to improve their fertility.